eye-micah/personal/content/blog/2023media.md

 **Kareshi Kanojo no Jijou (1998)**

 Kare Kano's anime adaptation is peak Hideaki Anno, taking advantage of all the directorial tricks he grew accustomed to in past works like Evangelion and Nadia.
 I don't think the anime "falls off" at all, and instead feel it maintains a pretty consistent level of quality.
 I think this is a great example of a solid director elevating the experience of source material.
 I've since then read the manga and it doesn't hit nearly as hard for me as it does with that Gainax touch.
-No respect to Masami Tsuda, though.
+No disrespect to Masami Tsuda, though.

 **Rule of Rose (2006)**